“Anything is possible. You just have to be creative”

 That’s awesome.
 Can you recommend any specific skills that an aspiring applicant should have to increase their chances of landing a role in your field?

 Are there any local organizations, programs or events that you recommend for aspiring creatives?
 In any field?
-Are you a part of any or?
+Are you a part of any organization?

 Well, culinary school is great.
 Okay, school is awesome as far as learning, learning your skills, your skill sets and being exposed to things.
 There’s also the American Culinary Federation, which is here, which is a group of chefs that get together once a month.
 I can’t say that I go to all those meetings, but it is a really great way to network with people to find a job or, you know, learn, just sometimes they do a little bit of teaching and stuff there also.
 There are also some really good events.
 You know, I think this year, we just did taste the town this year.
 For a private club.
 I don’t think it’s a great thing for us.
 But as you know, ours, like a restaurant or privately on restaurant, might be great.

-There’s also this CAM organization that is for autism, that we did some stuff for this year, that was great.
-I think really getting involved in the community is like, you meet a lot of people at the school, that you can also link up with that.
+There’s also this CAM organization (Collaborative Autism Movement) that is for autism.
+And we did some stuff for this year, that was great.
+I think really getting involved in the community is like meeting a lot of people at the school, that you can also link up with that.
 They do events.
 So, I would say mostly, getting involved in the school would be a great start.
 And then from there, there’s always something they always have going on dinners and good ways to network with people.

 Then before I go to the last question, this will be my last question.
 But also, I want to back up.
 I don’t actually know how big Dune’s club is.
 How many members?
 Are we talking about that you work for?
 Or with or whatever?

-I think we’re like, somewhere between eight and 900.
-Somewhere in there.
+I think we’re like somewhere between 800 and 900.
+Somewhere there.

 And then what percentage of your work is for outside clients?

-So, do you have any advice for current college students or pre professional young adults who are pursuing a career in the creative world?
-What would your advice be?
+So, do you have any advice for current college students or pre-professional young adults who are pursuing a career in the creative world?
+What is your advice?

 My advice would be when you watch all those TV shows about how like Gordon Ramsay, and all that, it’s, not really like that.
 Even with culinary students, you know, we get a lot of these students in here, and, you know, it’s great to go to school and stuff, but you really have to have a hard work ethic to be in the restaurant business.
 It will be long hours.
 And it’s not as glamorous, there’s a lot of likes, you know, washing dishes, making things that you’ve made a million times.
 But in the long run, there is a lot of gratification when you present somebody with something and they say, oh my god, that was the best thing of every eaten.